utromzlaya/diploma_project_beetroot/README.md

-# My final project as a student of Front-end development course in Betroot Academy
+# My final project as a student of Front-end development course in Beetroot Academy

 Landing page with responsive design and feedback form(Telegram).